supercoolguy6969/habbittracker-app/readme.md

 An app for creating and breaking habits.
-Inspired by the concepts of "Atomic Habits" by James Clear
+Inspired by the concepts of the book Atomic Habits by James Clear